cylc/cylc-doc/src/troubleshooting.rst

 This error usually occurs if when you have exceeded your filesystem quota.

-If a Cylc scheduler cannot write to the filesystem, it will shutdown.
+If a Cylc scheduler cannot write to the filesystem, it will shut down.
 Once you've cleared out enough space for the workflow to continue you should be able to safely restart it as you would normally using ``cylc play``.
 The workflow will continue from where it left off.